slarmoo/.github/profile/webFrameworks/react/reactivity/reactivity.md

 Create a fork of this [CodePen](https://codepen.io/leesjensen/pen/NWzYzXE) and experiment.
 Try changing the input from using the color and radio button, to using an edit box that reactively displays the text as you type.

-When you are done submit your CodePen URL to the Canvas assignment.
+_4 for this section of the course_: When you are done submit your CodePen URL to the Canvas assignment.

 Don't forget to update your GitHub startup repository `notes.md` with all of the things you learned and want to remember.